-Infrastructure capital for communities, businesses and governments
+Infrastructure capital for communities

 is an independent private investment firm specializing in infrastructure that provides essential services to communities.